 GM is giving the LaCrosse a more sculpted, modern look.
 It gets updated LED daytime running lamps and tail lights and a larger front grille.
 On the inside, it gets new, more supportive seats and a modernized center stack with fewer buttons than the current car.
 The interior will have more of a luxury feeling to differentiate it from the sportier Regal.

 The LaCrosse goes on sale late this summer and the Regal comes out in the fall.
-Prices and gas mileage weren't released, but GM hinted at efficiency and price increases.
+Prices and gas mileage weren't released.
 The current Regal starts at $29,015, while the LaCrosse starts at $31,660.

-The LaCrosse, a new model in 2009, and the Regal, new in 2010, have helped Buick's sales rise during the past three years, and reached 180,000 in 2012.
-Other catalysts were the new Verano, a compact based on the Chevrolet Cruze, and the Enclave, a big crossover SUV, that got a facelift last year.
+Buick sales rose the past three years, and reached 180,000 in 2012.
+The catalysts were the new Verano, a compact based on the Chevrolet Cruze, and the Enclave, a big crossover SUV, that got a facelift last year.
 Also, Buick's new Encore small SUV is just starting to hit showrooms.

-But the new cars haven't helped Buick sales keep up with the industry.
-Last year, Buick sales grew only 1.6 percent while total U.S. auto sales rose 13 percent.
+Even with the new cars, Buick hasn't kept up with the industry.
+Last year, sales grew only 1.6 percent even though total U.S. auto sales rose 13 percent.
 Spokesman Nick Richards blames the slow growth on a cut in low-profit sales to fleet buyers such as rental car companies as GM tries to boost the brand's resale values.
 He says retail sales to individual buyers rose about 6 percent.

-Still, Buick's models combined were outsold last year by single models from other automakers.
-Ford, for instance, sold just over 241,000 Fusion midsize cars last year, beating Buick by itself.
-But Buick did outsell some competing luxury brands including Acura, Infiniti and Lincoln.
+Still, Buick's five models combined were outsold last year by single models from other automakers.
+Hyundai, for instance, sold 202,000 Elantra compacts last year, beating Buick by itself.

-Four years ago, Buick's future was in doubt.
-Members of the Obama administration's autos task force thought about getting rid of Buick during GM's government-funded trip through bankruptcy court.
-But the brand survived because of a strong following in China.
+Members of the Obama administration's autos task force asked about getting rid of Buick in 2009, during GM's government-funded trip through bankruptcy court.
+But Buick survived because of a strong following as a luxury brand in China.
 Chinese drivers bought more than 700,000 Buicks last year, up 8 percent from 2011.

 In the U.S., Buick likely won't approach those numbers because the stodgy image clings to the brand.